With so many roofing contractor options out there, it can be difficult to know who is actually qualified and who isn't.

 Based on how your roofer answers each of these questions, you'll be able to tell if they're putting thought into your roof and creating a proposal based on your roof's unique needs.
 You don't want a generic, one-size-fits-all proposal.
 This also gives your roofer the opportunity to get creative and show their expertise by giving you unique suggestions.

-Most roofers only make it a few years before going out of business.
 So, if your roofer has been around for 10 years or more, it shows that they know what they're doing.

 When you're looking for a roofer, it's up to you to decide what you want.
 Some people are willing to take a chance on someone new, and sometimes it goes well.